python/cpython/Doc/library/ctypes.rst

 When programming in a compiled language, shared libraries are accessed when compiling/linking a program, and when the program is run.

-The purpose of the ``find_library`` function is to locate a library in a way similar to what the compiler does (on platforms with several versions of a shared library the most recent should be loaded), while the ctypes library loaders act like when a program is run, and call the runtime loader directly.
+The purpose of the :func:`find_library` function is to locate a library in a way similar to what the compiler does (on platforms with several versions of a shared library the most recent should be loaded), while the ctypes library loaders act like when a program is run, and call the runtime loader directly.

-The ``ctypes.util`` module provides a function which can help to determine the library to load.
+The :mod:`ctypes.util` module provides a function which can help to determine the library to load.

 .. data:: find_library(name)